 Mediation is a voluntary process : even in a court ordered mediation, no one is obliged to make any choices, and can end the process at any time.
-Unlike the court, where arguments are made and positions defended by others, and decisions made by judges, in mediation people make their own choices and take decisions into their own hands.
+Unlike the court, where arguments are made, positions defended by others, and decisions made by judges, in mediation people make their own choices and take decisions into their own hands.
 This can work when people are able to express themselves honestly and take ownership of their own feelings and decisions.
 It is easy to assume that we know what the other person is thinking or going to say, especially when there is a shared history with that person, but sometimes listening completely to what the other person is thinking can alter our assumptions.
-In a transformative mediation the goal is for people to find their own empowerment to address the conflict situation in a manner which is more constructive and in line with their own beliefs and needs.
-The transformative mediator trusts the participants to have the best understanding of their own situation and themselves to find a positive approach to the conflict and the other person.
+In mediation the goal is for people to find their own empowerment to address the conflict situation in a manner which is more constructive and in line with their own beliefs and needs.
+A mediator trusts the participants to have the best understanding of their own situation and themselves to find a positive approach to the conflict and the other person.

 Outcomes of a mediation :